 Team members volunteer their time teaching the McDowell Senior Citizen Computer Applications class, where basic computer applications like Excel and PowerPoint are taught.
 They also help teach the Autistic Night School classes which are held at the high school in the fall and teach basic, everyday skills.
 Members also volunteer regularly at the Erie Soup Kitchen, March of Dimes, Nothing but Nets, and at the Presque Isle State Park clean-up days.

 Our team reached out to a local Lowe’s to develop a battery recycling program.
 Lowe’s typically only recycles small batteries, but worked with the team and now will recycle tractor and robot batteries.

 In 2011 we became involved in the Nothing But Nets campaign.
 The team sponsored and participated in a Badminton Tournament and Dress Down Day for teachers at the school in order to raise money for the cause.
-This year we have added collecting used ink cartridges for the Nothing But Nets program.
+Last year we have added collecting used ink cartridges for the Nothing But Nets program.
 The money raised goes to the purchase of mosquito nets that are sent to Africa in order to help fight the spread of malaria.

 In order to encourage intellectual growth our robotics team funded a grant for underprivileged students to go on a DC trip.
 Through the group EXPOSURE people learn about the fundamentals of our government, racism, and equality.
 Though our funding they can bring this information to a wider student base to create a more aware generation.

 We have also partnered with our school’s Library Literacy Club to support people that need organ transplants.
 In this program we are supporting a book-a-thon involving Barnes and Noble to raise money in honor of Marty Brown, the son of a teacher, who is on the heart transplant list.